(last updated: 06.08.2015)

 Co-operation in internal affairs

-Belgian experts have in the framework of the Schengen project helped to train officials of the Estonian Ministry of Internal Affairs.
-There has also been concluded an agreement of police co-operation between Estonia and Belgium (2001), based on which operational co-operation is developed between the Estonian and Belgian police, the exchange of information takes place and joint police operations as well as seminars are arranged.
-Also, co-operation is conducted in elaborating personal identification documents and in detecting false documents.
+In the framework of the Schengen project Belgian experts helped to train officials of the Estonian Ministry of Internal Affairs.
+An agreement has also been concluded for police co-operation between Estonia and Belgium (2001), based on which operational co-operation is developed between the Estonian and Belgian police, the exchange of information takes place and joint police operations as well as seminars are arranged.
+Furthermore, co-operation is conducted in elaborating personal identification documents and in detecting false documents.

 Educational and Scientific Co-operation

 The educational and scientific co-operation is conducted in the framework of agreements between Estonia-Flanders and Estonia-Wallonia-Francophone community.
-Flanders has provided Estonian students with stipends for studies in the College of Europe in Warsaw.
-Estonia as well as Flanders have allocated stipends and exchanged students in the framework of summer courses.
-The Francophone community has sent to Estonia teachers of French and offered stipends for the language studies.
-Good co-operation also takes places between the Estonian University of Life Sciences and the Gembloux Research Centre.
+Estonia as well as Flanders have allocated stipends and exchanged students in the framework of summer courses and Flanders has provided Estonian students with stipends for studies in the College of Europe in Warsaw.
+The Francophone community has over the course of years sent French language lectors to Estonia and offered stipends for the language studies.

 The cultural relations between Estonia and Belgium are very tight, facilitated by the above mentioned co-operation agreements with Flanders and Wallonia (the co-operation agreement was renewed in April 2011) as well as the Francophone community.
 A great number of events take place on the basis of reciprocity, e.g. the exhibition of works by Eduard Viiralt at Félicien Rops Museum in Namur and the exhibition of Félicien Rops in the Estonian Art Museum.
 In addition to the events arranged by the Embassy there are numerous undertakings based on the reciprocal ties between the museums, theatres, galleries, concert halls and musicians.
 In recent years, a series of art exhibitions have taken place; Estonian musicians have performed with independent concerts as well as in the framework of different events; Estonian choirs, ensembles and theatres have toured in Belgium.